capri-js/capri/README.md

 # Capri 🍋

-Capri is a static site generator that supports partial hydration, also known as [islands architecture](https://jasonformat.com/islands-architecture/).
+Capri is a static site generator that supports partial hydration, also known as [islands architecture](https://jasonformat.com/islands-architecture/), as well as live CMS that don't require a build-step!

 # Features